-Hosted at the Carnegie Institution for Science, Washington D.C., this event will mark the first opportunity to hear the results of ICILS 2018 and to discuss their implications for education policy.
-The event will include presentations of the ICILS 2018 international results (by the international study center at ACER), US National results (by the US national center, NCES) and an interactive panel discussion with leading education and policy experts.
+Hosted at the Carnegie Institution for Science, Washington D.C., this event marked the first opportunity to hear the results of ICILS 2018 and to discuss their implications for education policy.
+The event included presentations of the ICILS 2018 international results (by the international study center at ACER), US National results (by the US national center, NCES) and an interactive panel discussion with leading education and policy experts.

 Dr Dirk Hastedt is the Executive Director of the IEA.
 He oversees the IEA's operations, studies, and services, and drives the IEA's overall strategic vision.
 Moreover, he develops and maintains strong relationships with member countries, researchers, policy makers, and other key players in the education sector.
 Dr Hastedt also serves as co-editor in chief of the IEA-ETS Research Institute (IERI) journal 'Large-scale Assessments in Education.

 Dr Julian Fraillon is Research Director of the Assessment and Reporting (Mathematics and Science) research program for ACER Group.
 Julian has directed a range of large-scale assessment projects with a focus on digital literacy and civics and citizenship education.
 He is currently director of the International Computer and Information Literacy Study 2018 (ICILS 2018), and he was the inaugural director of ICILS 2013.
 Julian has also directed ACER’s work across four cycles of the Australian National Assessment Program sample assessments of NAP ICT Literacy and NAP Civics and Citizenship commissioned by the Australian Curriculum Assessment and Reporting Authority.